cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 point at infinity.
 Additionally, senders and recipients MUST ensure the Diffie-Hellman shared secret is not the point at infinity.

-For P-256, P-384 and P-521, `DeserializeSk()` MUST check that the given integer is not 0 (mod `order`), where `order` is the order of the curve being used.
+For P-256, P-384 and P-521, `DeserializePrivateKey()` MUST check that the given integer is not 0 (mod `order`), where `order` is the order of the curve being used.

 For X25519 and X448, public keys and Diffie-Hellman outputs MUST be validated